 The Financial Statements were prepared under the oversight of the Audit Committee.
-The Audit Committee is composed of the entire Board of Directors of SunStream Business Services (the Company).
 The Audit Committee oversees the scope of the Company's internal audit program, the approval, and independence of PricewaterhouseCoopers LLP (PwC) as independent auditors, the adequacy of the Company's system of internal controls and procedures, and the adequacy of management's actions with respect to recommendations arising from those auditing activities.
 The Audit Committee's responsibilities are described more fully in the Internal Control Policy and the Audit Committee Charter.